mediamonks/seng-generator/README.md

 Inside that folder you can add/create your own files.
 There are no limits it can contain as much files and folder as possible.

 You can create as many templates as you need.
-It's also possible to create multiple template folders.
+It's also possible to create multiple template folders (a comma separated templatePath can be used if there are multiple folders with templates).
 You can for example create a template folder per project so it can be shared with other project members together with the rest of the code.

 #### Variables